-As previously mentioned, the depth of cut is important because it affects the rate of feed which, in turn, affects the quality of a cut (and, also, the possibility of damage to your router motor and bit).
+As previously mentioned, the depth of cut is important because it affects the rate of feed which, in turn, affects the quality of a cut (and, also, the possibility of damage to your bit).
 A deep cut requires a slower feed than a shallow one, and a too deep cut will cause you to slow the feed so much that the bit is no longer cutting, it is scraping, instead.

 Making a deep cut is never advisable.
-The smaller bits - especially those only 1/16 inch in diameter - are easily broken off when subjected to too much side thrust.
+The smaller bits - especially those only 1/16 in. in diameter - are easily broken off when subjected to too much side thrust.
 A large enough bit may not be broken off, but if the cut is too deep a rough cut will result - and it may be very difficult to guide and control the bit as desired.
-For these reasons, we recommend that you do not exceed 1/8 inch depth of cut in a single pass, regardless of the bit size or the softness or condition of the workpiece.
+For these reasons, we recommend that several passes be made to reach deeper cuts.
 See Figure 16.

-To make deeper cuts it is therefore necessary to make as many successive passes as required, lowering the bit 1/8 inch for each new pass.
+To make deeper cuts it is therefore necessary to make as many successive passes as required, lowering the bit for each new pass.
 In order to save time, do all the cutting necessary at one depth setting, before lowering the bit for the next pass.
 This will also assure a uniform depth when the final pass is completed.
 See Figure 17.